6 points, SCA Band 1, 0.125 EFTSL

 While this unit is concerned with the acquisition of skills to produce fonts digitally, the emphasis is on focused experimentation and the refinement of those skills.
 Students become familiar with the potentiality and limitations of specific font software packages and learn how to achieve high quality results.
 This is a highly specialised area of computer-generated typography and offers students the opportunity to be in the forefront of font development.
 Questions of legibility and the challenging of traditional methods of conveying messages through typography are addressed, discussed and debated.

-On successful completion of this unit, students will:
+Upon successful completion of this unit students will:

-12 hours per week, including: 4-hour studio and 9 independent study hours per week
+12 hours per week including a 4-hour studio and 8 hours of independent study.

 See also Unit timetable information